 Getting the equipment you’ll need for your shoot is pretty easy here.
 At Dream Engine we have all our own equipment so that when clients come from interstate or overseas, they won’t need to rent anything.
 But for people in need of some rental gear, you’ll find what you need without much trouble.
 Offshoot rentals has everything you’ll need for a corporate video production.
 For high end shoots and specialty equipment Lemac has what you need.
 We’ve worked with and recommend talking to Tom from Savage Film Services for anything gaffer related that you require.

 Finding a studio in Melbourne isn’t as easy as it once was, many have closed down.
 The main high end studio is Docklands Studios.
 They’ve played host to some big name feature films and they service that end of the market pretty exclusively.
 For smaller productions there still some good options.
-We’ve used Eleven40 Studio in Malvern to create these videos:
+We’ve used Eleven40 Studio in Malvern to create many videos:

 Beyond the studios, you’ll find that Melbourne has a diverse range of outdoor locations pretty close by.
 Beaches, forests and desert locations are all within a couple of hours drive from the CBD.
 Dream Engine itself is located 6km from the CBD in St.Kilda, just next to one of Melbourne’s most popular beaches.